yicone/yicone/README.md

 * 🌍 I'm based in Shanghai
 * I'm a multi-langs programmer.
 The main languages I use are Ruby, Python, Node.js, Java, C#
 * 🔭 I’m currently working on the following projects, an industrial IoT project(Python, Java, and Vue), and a marketing SaaS product for restaurants(Rails)
-* 🌱 I’m currently learning something new in my project: Time Series DB, NumPy/Pandas, Pytest, Rails, RSpec, LaTeX...
+* 🌱 I’m currently learning to master Time Series DB, NumPy/Pandas, Pytest, Rails, RSpec, LaTeX...
 * 🤔 I’m currently curious in PIM, ML/DL, and Complexity Science

 ### Skills